Khalif25/Khalif25/README.md

 Hi 👋 My name is Abdinur Khalif
 ===============================

-Talented and dedicated MEAL professional pursuing a Master’s degree in Computer Science with a focus on Data Science from a UK university.
+Talented and dedicated MEAL professional earned Google Professional Data Analytics certificate (6 months).
 Certified in English language proficiency (IELTS), I offer a robust academic foundation, and 4 years of progressive work experience with two years dedicated to Monitoring and Evaluation (M&E).
 Proficient in Python, R, Excel, CommCare, and Power BI, I excel in data collection, visualization, and analysis

 * ✉️  You can contact me at [abdinur.khalif25@gmail.com](mailto:abdinur.khalif25@gmail.com)